Mahesh756/Spring-Boot-Microservices/README.md

 # Spring-Boot-Microservices
-So This is all about what i learned regarding Spring boot Microservices.
+This is all about what i learned regarding Spring boot Microservices.
+And this repository consists of spring boot microservices project.